theskinofthings/theskinofthings.github.io/index.md

 10:40 | Coffee |
  | | **Technique and material 2: 17th century**
-11:10 | Lisa Wiersma | The appeal of painted grapes: visualising the system behind material properties painting 11:30 | Carol Pottasch | De suyverheit en de cloecke trecken' ('The clear and bold design') in Frans van Mieris' work 11:50 | Ulrike Kern | Highlights, lustre and the surface of things.
+11:10 | Lisa Wiersma | The appeal of painted grapes: visualising the system behind material properties painting 11:10 | Lisa Wiersma and Francesca Di Cicco | The appeal of painted grapes: visualising the system behind material properties painting
+11:30 | Carol Pottasch | De suyverheit en de cloecke trecken' ('The clear and bold design') in Frans van Mieris' work 11:50 | Ulrike Kern | Highlights, lustre and the surface of things.
 12:10 | Discussion |